llrs/GSEAdv/README.md

 ##     collectionType: BroadCollection (1 total)
 summary(gss)
 ## Genes: 215
-##  Gene in more pathways:1 pathways
+##  Gene in more pathways: 1 pathways
 ##  h-index: 0 genes with at least 0 pathways.
 ## Pathways: 2
-##  Biggest pathway: 129genes
+##  Biggest pathway: 129 genes
-##  h-index: 1p athways with at least 1 genes.
+##  h-index: 1 pathways with at least 1 genes.
 ## All genes in a single gene set.
-## Some gene set have all genes not present in other gene sets
 ```

 Which tells us that each gene in the GeneSetCollection is only on one gene set.